hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

    also read inputs from free GPIO-pins.
 Needed if you build some interactive piece.
  * [ledcat](./ledcat.cc) LED-cat compatible reading of pixels from stdin.
- * [pixel-mover](./pixel-mover.cc) Displays individual pixel on the display and it's expected position on the terminal.
-Helpful for testing panels.
+ * [pixel-mover](./pixel-mover.cc) Displays pixel on the display and it's expected position on the terminal.
+Helpful for testing panels and figuring out new multiplexing mappings.
+   Shows single dot or leaves a trail with length passed with `-t` option (think of 'snake').
-   Can move around the pixel with W-Up, S-Down, A-Left, D-Right keys.
+   Can move around the pixel with W=Up, S=Down, A=Left, D=Right keys.

 Using the API
 -------------